5.c) Genetic foundation and the origin of language

 The rate of the increase due to evolutionary genetics

-Despite recognizing that it could have varied due to physiological changes that benefitted language, such changes will have required quite a few generations to reach the entire human population.
+Despite recognizing that it could have varied due to physiological changes that benefited language, such changes will have required quite a few generations to reach the entire human population.

 Furthermore, it is unreasonable that the total increase in the number of words happened along with the first steps of the Homo Sapiens.

 Variability of existing languages

 It is not known the number of words in the current idioms, but they should vary quite a bit, and the very concept of a word would pose a significant problem for such calculations.

 Given that language implies an apparent comparative advantage, it should have taken place at the maximum increasing rate allowed, whatever their general causes may be.

 Previous arguments infer an exponential growth with a greater or lesser rate at certain times.